 And this is all without counting calories.

-If doing math before each meal sounds less-than appetizing, the WFPB diet has you covered.
+If doing math before each meal sounds less-than appetizing, the plant based diet for weight loss has you covered.
 By sticking with nutrient-dense, plant-based foods, you’ll never have to count another calorie again.
 So let’s get started.

-There’s no need to count calories on the WFPB diet, but that doesn’t mean you should dive in without knowing what you’re doing.
-Transitioning to a nutritious plant-based diet takes some preparation, and a little guidance certainly helps.
+There’s no need to count calories on a plant based diet for weight loss, but that doesn’t mean you should dive in without knowing what you’re doing.
+Transitioning to a nutritious plant based diet takes some preparation, and a little guidance certainly helps.
 Here are a few tips to help ensure that you’re giving your body what it needs while you’re dropping the weight that it doesn’t:

-If making too many drastic changes all at once sounds intimidating, you can take it slow.
+If making too many drastic changes all at once sounds intimidating, taking it slow best.
 If you force yourself into something you’re not ready for, there’s a good chance that you’ll end up falling back into your old habits.
-Instead, transition gradually.
+Instead, transition to whole food plant based meals gradually.
 Start by switching out two or three meals per week for healthy plant-based alternatives.
 As you get used to it, expand to include the rest of your weekly meals.

 From there, you can begin weeding out the other processed and non plant-based ingredients that tend to find their way into your daily life.
 Research plant-based dairy alternatives and stop including animal milk and cheese on your shopping list.
 Then, switch over to cutting out eggs.
+(Here's the MamaSezz guide to cooking and baking without eggs.)
 As you take things one step at a time, you’ll give yourself a chance to adjust to your new dietary lifestyle, and that will make it easier to really commit to it.

-With the exception of vitamin b12 (which we address in a previous blog post), you can get all of the nutrients your body needs from non-animal sources.
+With the exception of vitamin b12, you can get all of the nutrients your body needs from non-animal sources.
 That said, it takes some planning.
 For example, if you’re not eating meat then you’ll need some good plant-based sources of protein (such as nuts, edamame, chickpeas, and tempeh).
 Likewise, omega-3s, iron, calcium, and zinc are all available from plants.
 To get all these vital nutrients just ensure you’re eating a diverse plant-based.